- Home Furnishings»

 Rotate your sheets weekly.
 When you wash and rotate sheets weekly having two or three different sets to rotate, your linens will stay new-looking longer.
 Good quality sheets may last up to ten years or more.
 Use only non-chlorine bleach on colored sheets, and bleach white sheets only when badly soiled or discolored.
 Chlorine bleach stands to weakens fabric fibers, and cause them to become worn, and thin.
-A great whiting tip for whites that will be gentle, yet effective is to add 1/4 cup of lemon juice to the wash cycle, and launder in warm water.
+A great writing tip for whites that will be gentle, yet effective is to add 1/4 cup of lemon juice to the wash cycle and launder in warm water.
 Sun is also a good way to further the lemons whitening effect.

 Again don't overload the dryer.
 Tumble dry on a medium heat setting, and remove your sheets promptly from the dryer.
 Again don't panic if the first few washes your sheet are a bit wrinkled.
-After a few washes they get better.
-Iron your pillow cases, they will look like new, and give the bed a much nicer look.
+After a few washes, they get better.
+Iron your pillowcases, they will look like new, and give the bed a much nicer look.
 Tip on laundering printed sheets.

 Lavender Is Wonderful For Adding Not Only A Relaxing Scent to linens, It Also Adds Natural Softness ...